osankur/compRTMC/comprtmc/resources/examples/README.md

 The second model should contain a Boolean program to specify the behavior of a moving obstacle.
 (Such as a Boolean counter whose bits determine the direction to go or how long to wait)

+# RT-SAT
+The `rt-sat/` directory contains rt-sat benchmarks from the TChecker benchmarks database. nuXmv is very quick on these.

 # Real-Time Requirements
 From the FORMATS paper or ATVA submission...